jberkenbilt/qfs/README.md

   * See [Sites](#sites)
   * `-cleanup` -- cleans junk files
   * `-n` -- perform conflict checking but make no changes
-  * `-local file.tar.gz` -- save a tar file with changes instead of pushing; useful for backups if offline
-  * `-save-site site file.tar.gz` -- save a tar file with changes for site; see [Sites](#sites)
 * `pull`
   * See [Sites](#sites)
   * `-n` -- perform conflict checking but make no changes
   * `-local-filter` -- use the local filter; useful for pulling after a filter change
-  * `-site-file file.tar.gz` -- use the specified tar file as a source of files that would be pulled.
-This is the file created by `push -save-site`.
 * `push-db` -- regenerate local db and push to repository
   * When followed by `pull`, this can be used to revert a site to the state of the repo.
-* `pull-repo` -- pull the latest repository database
-  * When followed by `push`, this can be used to revert the repository to the state of a site.
-* `list file` -- list all known versions of a file in the repository
-  * For best results, use bucket versioning
+* `list-versions path` -- list all known versions of file in the repository at or below a specified path.
+For this to be useful, bucket versioning should be enabled.
-* `get file` -- copy a file from the repository
+* `get path` -- copy a file/directory from the repository
-  * `-version v` -- copy the specified version; useful for restoring an old version of a file
+  * `-at-time` -- copy the version that existed at the specified timestamp
-  * `-out path` -- write the output to the given location
+  * `-out location` -- write the output to the given location, which must not exist.
-  * `-replace` -- replace the file with the retrieved version
+  * `-replace` -- replace the local file with the retrieved version; only valid with a single file
   * One of `-out` or `-replace` must be given.
-* `rsync` -- create equivalent (as much as possible) rsync rules files (replaces `qsync_to_rsync`)
+* `sync src dest` -- synchronize the destination directory with the source directory subject to filtering rules
   * _filter options_

 # Filters